Patrick Logan

 Captain Patrick Logan (baptised 15 November 1791 – 17 October 1830) was a Scottish army officer who was the commandant of the Moreton Bay Penal Settlement from 1826 until his death in 1830 at the hands of Aboriginal Australians.
-As he had been hated by convicts, there were rumours that escaped convicts living in the bush had attacked him, but there is no evidence of this.
+As he had been despised by convicts who were brutalised at his say-so, there were rumours that convicts who had managed to escape and were camping in the bush, had attacked him as an act of revenge, but there is no evidence of this.

 Logan had a distinguished military career.
-He was known as a strict commandant of the penal colony to the point of cruelty.
+He was infamous as the strict commandant of the penal colony, to the point of viscous cruelty and the inhumane treatment of convict prisoners.
 Logan made significant explorations of what was to become known as South East Queensland.
 He was the first European to discover the area which became Ipswich, Queensland and some consider him to be the founder of Queensland.

 Early life

 Patrick Logan was born in East Renton, Berwickshire, Scotland, the youngest son of Abraham Logan, a Scottish landowner and farmer, and Janet Johnstown.
 He was baptised at Coldingham, Berwickshire on 15 November 1791.
 Logan's family could trace their ancestry to two representatives who accompanied Sir James Douglas to the Holy Land in the 14th century.